ziadalkalza/react-native-color-wheel/DOCUMENTATION.md

 #### length

-The length of the slider.

 #### trackWidth

+The width of the slider.

+#### trackBorderWidth

-The thickness of the slider.
+The thickness of the slider's border.

+#### trackBorderColor

+The color of the slider's border.

 #### thumbSize

-The radius of the thumb used to change colours.
+The radius of the thumb used to change colors.

 #### thumbBorderWidth